AIT Policy on Plagiarism

 Procedures for dealing with incidents of plagiarism

 All allegations or suspicions of plagiarism are dealt ultimately by the Registrar.
-However, the process is stepped in nature and allegations are considered and dealt with initially at department and school levels.
-A record of all cases of plagiarism upheld will be maintained in the Registrar’s office.
-The registrar shall ensure consistency in the handling of all cases of plagiarism across the institute.
+However, the process is stepped in nature and allegations are considered and dealt with initially at department and faculty levels.
+A record of all cases of plagiarism upheld will be maintained in the Quality office.
+The Plagiarism Committee shall ensure consistency in the handling of all cases of plagiarism across the institute.

-Examination Boards may not overturn the decision or change the penalty which has been applied by the Academic Officer.
+Examination Boards may not overturn the decision or change the penalty which has been applied by the Plagiarism Committee.

-AIT's full Plagiarism policy, including discipline procedures are available in the main library on the 2hr shelve under 030 ATH; please ask at the library desk to consult this policy.
+NOTE: AIT's full Plagiarism policy, including discipline procedures and the plagerism penalty grid are available in the main library on the 2hr shelve under 030 ATH; please ask at the library desk to consult this policy.